THE PRODUCT

 Vantage Workspace.

-The platform we built because the alternative — assembling an “agentic AI stack” out of twelve vendors with twelve identities and twelve audit logs — wasn't a purchase, it was a project.
+The platform we built because the alternative — assembling the AI work surface out of twelve vendors with twelve identities and twelve audit logs — wasn't a purchase, it was a project.

 This page documents what's in it, how it's built, and where the architectural decisions came from.